Smoo Cave Visitor Guide

 Balnakeil Beach.
 Lairg IV27 4PX.
 5-minute walk.

-A wide, sweeping stretch of golden sand dunes that overlooks the Kyle of Durness and the Achiemore peninsula.
+A wide, sweeping stretch of golden dunes overlooking the Kyle of Durness and the Achiemore peninsula.
 Parking is available near the ruins of the historic Balnakeil Church.

 Balnakeil Craft Village.
 21E Craft Village, Balnakeil, Durness, Lairg IV27 4PT.
 3-minute drive.